-Turkey Student Educational tour starts when you land at the Istanbul Airport.
-Our representative will meet you at Istanbul Airport, the world's third-largest airport, holding a sign with your group name on it and you’ll be transferred to your hotel.
+Turkey Student Educational tour starts when you land at Istanbul Airport.
+Our representative will meet you at Istanbul Airport, the world's third-largest airport, holding a sign with your group name.
+You’ll be transferred to your hotel.
 You are free for the rest of the day.
 You may explore the streets of Istanbul at your own will.

-Our professional guide will meet you at your hotel’s lobby at 08:30 and we’ll start our Student Tour in Istanbul.
+Our professional guide will meet you at your hotel’s lobby at 08:30, and we’ll start our Student Tour in Istanbul.
 Today, our first stop will be Saint Sophia or Hagia Sophia, built by the emperor Justinian in 532 - 537.
-Designed and built as a church, For over 1000 years it was the largest cathedral in the world and the center of the Orthodox.
-Today, it is a touristic and spiritual center for Christians, Muslims, and many other religious groups.
-Next, we’ll visit Topkapı Palace which served as the administrative center of the Ottoman Empire for over 400 years, from the 15th to the 19th centuries, and as the home of the Sultans and their families.
+Designed and built as a church For over 1000 years, it was the largest cathedral in the world and the center of the Orthodox.
+Today, it is a touristic and spiritual centre for Christians, Muslims, and other religious groups.
+Next, we’ll visit Topkapı Palace, which served as the administrative centre of the Ottoman Empire for over 400 years, from the 15th to the 19th centuries, and as the home of the Sultans and their families.
 Here, we will also visit the Hagia Irene Church, located in the garden of Topkapı Palace.

-Afterward, we will have lunch at a local restaurant and explore Hippodrome Square, We will see the Serpent Column brought from Delphi from Greece, the Egyptian Obelisk, the German Fountain of Wilhelm ll, and the tombs of Ottoman sultans and princes.
-Next, we will visit the Blue Mosque, also known as Sultanahmet Mosque, which is the greatest Ottoman mosque in Istanbul, Built between the years 1609 and 1617, it is best known for its 6 minarets and blue Iznik tiles that lend the mosque its name.
+Afterwards, we will have lunch at a local restaurant and explore Hippodrome Square; We will see the Serpent Column brought from Delphi from Greece, the Egyptian Obelisk, the German Fountain of Wilhelm ll, and the tombs of Ottoman sultans and princes.
+Next, we will visit the Blue Mosque, also known as Sultanahmet Mosque, which is the most splendid Ottoman mosque in Istanbul, Built between the years 1609 and 1617, it is best known for its 6 minarets and blue Iznik tiles that lend the mosque its name.
 The students can compare the architecture of Hagia Sophia and Blue Mosque on the spot here.
-Finally, we will visit the Grand Bazaar, which has more than 4,000 shops full of hidden treasures and authentic items.
+Finally, we will visit the Grand Bazaar, which has over 4,000 shops full of hidden treasures and authentic items.
 End of the tour, return to the hotel.

 BOSPHORUS DINNER CRUISE (20:00 – 24:00)

-Menu; Grill fish or meatballs or chicken, cold and hot appetizers,
+Menu; Grill fish or meatballs or chicken, cold and hot appetisers,

 After the boat tour, we will visit the Dolmabahçe Palace.
-The architecture of the palace contains elements from French baroque, German rococo, and English neoclassical and Italian Renaissance styles.
-One of the most magnificent works of art in the palace is the 4.5-ton crystal chandelier made in England.
+The palace's architecture contains elements from French baroque, German rococo, and English neoclassical and Italian Renaissance styles.
+One of the palace's most magnificent works of art is the 4.5-ton crystal chandelier made in England.

-Afterward, we will have lunch at a restaurant and go to the other side of the Bosphorus Strait, the Asian side.
-Here, we will climb up to the highest hill of Istanbul, Çamlıca Hill to enjoy the panoramic views of Istanbul and take beautiful pictures.
-On our way back to the European side.
+Afterwards, we will have lunch at a restaurant and go to the other side of the Bosphorus Strait, the Asian side.
+Here, we will climb up to the highest hill of Istanbul, Çamlıca Hill, to enjoy the panoramic views of Istanbul and take beautiful pictures on our way back to the European side.

 Today, we will depart early for Çanakkale.
 After breakfast at 6:00 a.m., we will drive to the Gallipoli Peninsula for about 4 hours to visit one of the most important sites of World War I. Upon arrival, we will have lunch at a local restaurant and start our tour of the region.
 Gallipoli is home to the remains of 500,000 soldiers and is one of Turkey's most important war memorials.
 We will visit the site of the Battle of Gallipoli, including the Lone Pine Australian Memorial, Chunuk Bair Atatürk Monument, Anzac Cove, and Johnston's Jolly Cemetery.

-Dinner and accommodation in Çanakkale. ( Breakfast – Lunch – Dinner )
+Dinner and accommodation in Çanakkale. ( Breakfast – Dinner )

 Dinner and accommodation in Izmir or Kuşadası. ( Breakfast – Lunch – Dinner )